 There are many kinds of knowledge available and obtainable in this world.
 We all have achieved some or the other type of knowledge or many types of knowledge and education to meet our expectations and needs.
-Out of all these so many kinds, about which we are not aware of, is one more education and knowledge that is veiled somewhere and is existing but not so common and easy to know, discover and achieve.
-That special knowledge when acquired leads us to a beautiful life of continuous joy, happiness, harmony, repose and freedom as well as enduring peace of mind.
+Out of all these so many kinds about which we are not aware of, is one more education and knowledge.
+It is veiled somewhere and is existing but not so common and easy to know, discover and achieve.
+When acquired, that special knowledge leads us to a beautiful life of continuous joy, happiness, harmony, repose and freedom as well as enduring peace of mind.

-There are three categories of disciples called shishyas or chelas- uttam, madhyam, kanishtha, superior, medium and inferior respectively who enrol themselves in this mammoth undertaking and endeavour to know the Truth of God’s universal existence.
-Simultaneously, there are three stages and levels of human accomplishments- inferior, medium and superior.
+There are three categories of disciples called shishyas or chelas.
+They are Uttam, Madhyam, Kanishtha – superior, medium and inferior respectively.
+They enroll themselves in this mammoth undertaking and endeavour to know the Truth of God’s universal existence.
+Simultaneously, there are three stages and levels of human accomplishments – inferior, medium and superior.

-The superior or best disciples are those who are always in sync with the will of their Masters and do not refuse to comply at all.
-They bring along with them more harmonious deeds than unscrupulous ones as their baggage and are in a hurry to discriminate the Truth from Untruth.
-They waste no time in taking the sacred knowledge in revealing the Truth because they understand that the gems and invaluable treasure securely tucked and carefully guarded by the Master cannot be attained from anywhere else.
-Such disciples are very scarce in number and they take minimum help from the Guru and work tremendously on themselves for quick progress and spiritual elevation.
+The best or Uttam disciples – are those who are always in sync with the will of their Masters and do not refuse to comply at all.
+They bring along with them more harmonious deeds than unscrupulous ones as their baggage.
+They are in a hurry to discriminate the Truth from untruth, falsehood.
+They waste no time in acquiring the sacred knowledge to reveal the Truth because they understand that the gems and invaluable treasures securely tucked and carefully guarded by the Master cannot be attained from anywhere else.
+Such disciples are very scarce in number.
+They take minimum help from the Guru and work tremendously on themselves for quick progress and spiritual elevation.
 They come to the Divine Master with the sole purpose of knowing the Truth.
 The Master is most happy and relieved with this small band of chelas or disciples who later aid their Teachers in dispensing the Truth and the teachings of the great souls.

-The medium type or madhyam disciples are slow to understand the value of the priceless, holy knowledge of Self the sacred Master grasps inside.
-They take a substantial time to realize the urgency of disclosing the Truth to them as they fail to understand the time limit and constraint that we humans have in every birth and most of the times miss the great opportunity.
+The medium or Madhyam disciples – are slow to understand the value of the priceless, holy knowledge of Self the sacred Master grasps and holds inside.
+They take a substantial time to realize the urgency of disclosing the Truth to themselves as they fail to understand the time limit and constraint that we humans have in every birth and we miss this great opportunity most of the time.
 Or they leave their endeavour somewhere midway and attempt again in following lives because of which they take far longer than the superior ones in getting Self Realizations or Atmabodh.
-Nevertheless, in some life because of karmic beatings, they are forced into fast learning as circumstantial reasons and are heavily benefitted and at last begin to walk steadily on God’s path.
-They at last make it to their destination because the support of the Atma realized Guru is overwhelming and they get a huge push to move forward.
-It takes far more time for such disciples than the superiors in revealing the Truth to them as the sleep or ignorance is well embedded in the grooves of mind.
-They perform better in groups and with continuous encouragement and outside assistance, they are able to reach the shore of salvation.
+Nevertheless, in some life because of karmic beatings, they are forced into fast learning as circumstantial reasons and are heavily benefited.
+At last, they begin to walk steadily on God’s path and make it to their destination.
+It is because the support of the Atma realized Guru is overwhelming and they get a huge push to move forward.
+It takes far more time for such disciples than the superior ones in revealing the Truth to themselves as the sleep or ignorance is well embedded in the grooves of the mind.
+They perform better in groups and with continuous encouragement.
+With outside assistance, they are able to reach the shore of salvation.

-The inferior or kanishtha disciples are the ones who have a poor backing of their own and they carry lesser harmonious deeds in comparison to virtuous ones.
-Their unreleased ego, un-weeded shortcomings and heavy darkness does not allow them to walk fast on the sacred path.
-Although, they do begin on God’s path because of some random sacred deeds of their past lives, they are unable to see their own shortcomings and blame some other factors for their delay and own distractions and in not receiving the blessedness and Grace of the Divine Guru.
-They make many slipups and mistakes repeatedly and learn slowly from them.
-They find it hard to admit to their mistakes and do not like disapprovals and corrections.
-Their path is restricted as they do not understand that a lot is required to achieve the sacred knowledge of Truth to free oneself and that which is attained with the mercy, love and earnest blessings of the sacred Guru.
+The inferior or Kanishtha disciples – are the ones who have a poor backing of their own good deeds from the past.
+They carry lesser harmonious deeds in comparison to virtuous ones.
+Their unreleased ego, unweeded shortcomings and heavy darkness does not allow them to walk fast on the sacred path.
+Although they do begin on God’s path because of some random sacred deeds of their past lives, they are unable to see their own shortcomings and blame some other factors for their delay in not receiving the blessedness and Grace of the Divine Guru.
+They make many slip ups and mistakes repeatedly and learn slowly from them.
+They find it hard to admit their mistakes and do not like disapproval and corrections.
+Their path is restricted as they do not understand that a lot is required to achieve the sacred knowledge of Truth to free oneself.
+It is attained with the mercy, love and earnest blessings of the sacred Guru.
 Their awareness is short lived and they are short sighted.
-They can be compared with a very dim flicker of a lamp which extinguishes with coming on of the slightest breeze.
+They can be compared to a very dim flicker of a lamp which extinguishes with the puff or gust of the slightest breeze.

 What the Guru does?

 The Guru first takes stock of all the deeds performed by the disciple in all previous lives.
-Accordingly will be decided the course of actions, the time to be taken to cover the entire journey and subsequently designate a mentor, a teacher who will constantly monitor, check, guide, help and correct the disciples.
-So, constant correction, learning, transforming and adapting is a prerequisite for the disciples to maximize the assistances from the sacred Masters and the mentor.
+Accordingly would be decided the course of actions, the time to be taken to cover the entire journey.
+Subsequently, a designated mentor, a teacher will be appointed who will constantly monitor, check, guide, help and correct the disciples.
+So, constant correction, learning, transforming and adapting is a prerequisite for the disciples to maximize the assistance from the sacred Masters and the mentor.
 Our sacred Guru Maharaj Shri Mahavatar Babaji does not care what kind of disciple you are because his mission on Earth is to help and assist all.
-It is up to us to decipher where we stand and what we must strive to achieve, and support and constant guidance will be given by all the Universal Forces to accomplish that.
+It is up to us to decipher where we stand and what we must strive to achieve; support and constant guidance will be given by all the Universal Forces to accomplish that.